Menu

 ANZACATA cannot stop a person practising as a creative arts therapist in Australia or elsewhere or mandate that damages, of any kind, are paid.

-If the member who is the subject of a complaint has insurance purchased through ANZACATA, we will direct the member to notify BMS, the ANZACATA insurance broker.
+If the member who is the subject of a complaint has insurance purchased through Focus, we will direct the member to notify Focus, the ANZACATA insurance broker.

 Other avenues to complain